laxmi-pytect/GenAIBytes/README.md

 ##Geminiapiplayground - This shows how you can view what models are present in Gemini currently

 ##BuildingEmbeddings- When talking about RAG (Retrival Argument Model), basic entity is Embeddings.
 This notebook exercise shows how to build basic embedding, how to store  and how to query them.

+##Langchains-basic chat models and prompts- This notebooks demonstrates the examples how langchain basic chat model can be used, also it's limitations.

+TBC..